 Common Symptoms of Childhood Neglect, Trauma and Abuse

-The damage is done when children do not get what they need and the resulting high levels of stress appears to be a contributing factor in a number of other conditions including:
+The damage is done when the child does not get what they need and the resulting high levels of stress appear to be a contributing factor in a number of other conditions including:

 Understanding What Happened

 To recognize what was damaged it is important first to understand what is required for a child to grow up to be a happy and healthy adult.

 Human beings have four parts: mind, body, spirit and emotions.
 Intellectual, physical and spiritual development continue as long as very basic opportunities exist.
 People learn even if they do not attend school regularly, grow even if their food is not totally nutritious and they develop some standards or values in their life even without good teaching.